Lohenl/cinema-booking-system-test/README.md

 # cinema-booking-system-test
-Coding assignment for a job interview
+Coding assignment for a test